fedefloris/Malloc/README.md

 |_______________|____________________|   the payload is the usable part of the block,
 0            16 bytes                    its size depends on the request.
                 ^
-                |____ address returned to the user (for example the returned value of malloc).
+                |____ address returned to the user (e.g. the returned value of malloc).
 ```

-The addresses of the blocks, as well as the addresses returned to the user, are 16-bytes aligned.
+The addresses of the blocks as well as the addresses returned to the user, are 16-bytes aligned.

-During a block request, for example by calling `malloc(requested_size)`, the allocator follows these steps:
+During a block request, for example, by calling `malloc(requested_size)`, the allocator follows these steps:
 1) Round the `requested_size` up to a power of 2, let's call it `rounded_size`.
 2) Find a free block that is the closest to the `rounded_size`.
-3) Split the free block into smaller blocks until it has size equals to `rounded_size`.
+3) Split the free block into smaller blocks until it has a size equal to `rounded_size`.
 4) Return the payload of the free block.

 #### Blocks arrangement (source: http://homepage.divms.uiowa.edu/~jones/opsys/notes/27.shtml)